-Thus, Complainant contends that Respondent has registered and used the disputed domain name <ukrainearcelormittal.com> in bad faith.
+Consequently, the Complainant contends that the Respondent has registered and used the disputed domain name <arceloimittal.cam> in bad faith.

 RESPONDENT

 The Respondent did not file a Response in this proceeding.

 RIGHTS

 The Complainant has, to the satisfaction of the Panel, shown the disputed domain name is identical or confusingly similar to a trademark or service mark in which the Complainant has rights (within the meaning of paragraph 4(a)(i) of the Policy).